madi-serikbay/Hirst-Painting/README.md

 # Hirst-Painting
-This is beginner level python project for the hirst painting
+This is intermediate level python project for the hirst painting